alanorth/go-away/README.md

 ```

-### Sharing of signing seed across instances

-You can share the signing secret across multiple of your instances if you'd like to deploy multiple across the world.

-That way signed secrets will be verifiable across all the instances.

-By default, a random temporary key is generated every run.

 ### Multiple backend support

 Multiple backends are supported, and rules specific on backend can be defined, and conditions and rules can match this as well.